19 Aug

 Editor's note

-Feature image via Miss Selfridge.
+Feature image via Unsplash.
 All other images via brands mentioned.
 Good On You publishes the world’s most comprehensive ratings of fashion brands’ impact on people, the planet and animals.
-Use our Directory to search thousands of rated brands.
+Use our directory to search thousands of rated brands.

 Ethical brand ratings.
 There’s an app for that.